 Now my ideal go-to gal for that kind of find is, of course, the Barefoot Contessa, Ina Garten.
 Her recipes are always spot on and are such good bases, I can tweak them here and there without worry.
 That’s especially nice when you want something special, but hassle free.

-This week I found her beautiful Beef Bourguignon recipe and happily decided it would fit the bill and then some for my winter one pot go to adding an air of elegance for the February vibe of romance.
-And, as usual, it delivered!
+I recently found her beautiful Beef Bourguignon recipe and happily decided it would fit the bill and then some.
+I’m always looking for more one pot dinner recipes, and, as per the usual, Ina delivered!

-Ina has taken the classic french rendition, which can be quite time consuming and tricky, and made it accessible for us mere mortals.
-And, I have to say, without sacrificing flavor whatsoever!
+She has taken the classic french rendition, which can be quite time consuming and tricky, and made it accessible for us mere mortals.
+And, I have to say, the recipe I made didn’t sacrifice any flavor whatsoever!

-I’m thrilled to share this wonderful Beef Bourguignon recipe that has been slightly adapted with you or you can find it here:
+So, I’m thrilled to share this wonderful Beef Bourguignon recipe that has been slightly adapted by moi, or you can the original recipe here:

 2 1/2 pounds chuck beef cut into 1-inch cubes